Do Pets Help In Decrease Allergy

 Q: My mother-in-law says pets and babies don’t mix.
 How do I convince her?

 A: Share the research!
-Studies show early pet exposure can reduce allergy risk by up to 77%.
+In US studies, early pet exposure was linked to up to 77% lower allergic sensitisation.
 Millions of families worldwide safely raise babies with pets.
 Offer to maintain strict hygiene practices to address her concerns.

 Q: At what age is it safest to introduce a pet?